 Our current pilot project will likely be a small solar project, like on a house or community building, using existing utility programs for solar.
 Then, as the cooperative matures, projects could grow in size, diversity, and complexity -- depending on what its members desire!
 Each project would be led by a small group, who would reach out to their broader community to join for membership shares of up to $1,000 each.
 Members may get a small return or just treat their contribution like a Solar Savings Account that they know is divested and out of fossil fuels or Wall Street and instead invested in local community-owned energy!
 The cooperative would be sustained by the sales of electricity for each project, and the economic benefits will be returned to the community in various forms, such as lower-cost energy or dividends.

 How's this similar to or different from other models?

 There are various options to get involved in solar, but as far as we know, there really isn't an option for most people to drive and benefit from community-owned energy.
-There is RE-volv – a nonprofit revolving fund, which we are huge fans of, but its crowdfunding is donation-based, so it's not an option for crowd-investing.
+There is RE-volv – a nonprofit revolving fund, which we are HUGE fans of, but its crowdfunding is donation-based, so it's not an option for crowd-investing.
+(But you should really consider checking out RE-volv.org and donating to a project!)
 There are also a few cooperatives, like Coop Power in the Northeast, Cooperative Energy Futures in Minnesota, and other community energy projects in the US, which are also pretty awesome, but rely on unique regulatory environments that allow "shared solar" via off-site virtual net metering in those states.
 Subscribing to off-site power through virtual net metering isn't available in the vast majority of states.
 So we need a model that can work in most states -- for most people.

 What's the timeline for the pilot energy coop?